Montcherand, St. Etienne. Photo/Foto: TES.

 Saint-Etienne of Montcherand

-The Church St. Etienne of Montcherand (canton Vaud) is situated on the crossroads of three roads of pilgrimage, the way to Santiago de Compostella, the Via Francigena leading from Canterbury to Rome, and the Itinerary of sites of the Abbey of Cluny.
+The Church of St. Etienne in Montcherand (canton Vaud) is situated at the crossroads of three pilgrimage routes: the Way to Santiago de Compostela, the Via Francigena leading from Canterbury to Rome, and the Itinerary of Sites of the Abbey of Cluny.

 The mural of the church dates from the 12th century.
-The mural is well preserved, due to the whitewashing of the walls in 1536, the time of the Reformation and the Bernese occupation.
+The mural is well-preserved, thanks to the whitewashing of the walls in 1536, during the time of the Reformation and the Bernese occupation.

 (Source: K. Queijo, L’église Saint-Etienne de Montcherand, Montcherand, 2018).